... Skip to main content

 What is the legal definition of consent in Canada?

-Consent is the complainant’s voluntary agreement to the sexual activity.
-There is no implied consent; silence or passivity is not consent.
-Incapacity due to unconsciousness or significant intoxication negates consent.
+Consent is the complainant's voluntary agreement to the sexual activity.
+Silence or passivity is not consent.
+Incapacity due to unconsciousness or significant intoxication eliminates consent.

 Can I contact the complainant?

-No. Contact is usually prohibited by bail conditions and may harm your case.
+No. Contact is typically prohibited by bail conditions and may damage your case.
 Speak to your lawyer immediately about any communication concerns.

 How long do sexual assault cases take in Ontario?